OlivierSohn/hamazed/README.md

 - Change the motion period for various difficulty levels

 ## Rendering optimizations
+- Reduce the amount of commands sent to the buffer, so that render goes faster
+- use Text instead of String / Data-Text-IO to write strings from Text
 - it could be worth calling hPutStr once per frame (using a buffer in RenderState)
-- try BlockBuffering (Just 80000) to reduce flicker
+- try BlockBuffering (Just 80000)

 ## Future games
 - make a brick-breaking game